Gluten-Free Red Velvet Cookies

 Whisk gluten-free all-purpose flour, cocoa powder, baking soda, and salt in a medium bowl.

-Stir in the egg, and vanilla and mix well.
+Stir in the egg, vanilla extract, and mix.
 Add buttermilk and mix until well incorporated.

-Add dry ingredients, little by little, and mix well until you get homogeneous cookie dough.
+Add dry ingredients, little by little, and mix until you get a homogeneous cookie dough.
 The dough is a bit sticky.

 Preheat oven to 350ºF (180°C).
 Line baking sheets with parchment paper or silicone mats.